-It shows a curved screen, minimal bezels, and a single-lens punch-hole camera in the top center.
+It shows a curved screen, minimal bezel, and a single-lens punch-hole camera in the top center.
 You can also see power and volume buttons on the right edge.

 Elsewhere, a contributor to SlashLeaks has shared photos supposedly showing the standard Huawei P50.
 They show a single-lens punch-hole camera in the top left corner of the screen, and what looks to be a quad-lens camera in a large rectangular block on the back.

-However, the photos are grainy and low quality, and at the time of writing have a 'trust score' of just 14% from users of the site, so we wouldn't count on these ones being accurate.
+However, these don't line up with the images above, plus the photos are grainy and low quality, and at the time of writing have a 'trust score' of just 22% from users of the site, so we wouldn't count on these ones being accurate.

 Specs and features

-At the time of writing we haven’t heard much about the Huawei P50's specs yet, but based on past form it’s probably going to use the same chipset as the Huawei Mate 40, specifically the Kirin 9000.
+At the time of writing, we haven’t heard much about the Huawei P50's specs, but based on past form it’s probably going to use the same chipset as the Huawei Mate 40, specifically the Kirin 9000.

 This is the company’s first 5nm chipset, a move which has lead to an improvement in performance, as you’d expect.

 We've specifically heard that the Huawei P50 will use this chipset, but previously we'd also heard from Huawei that due to the ongoing Huawei ban the company would stop using Kirin chipsets, as it would no longer be able to source components for them after 2020.

 That did leave us a little confused as to whether the Kirin 9000 would make it to the P50 or not, but fresh reports suggest that Huawei actually stockpiled enough of the chips for its next phone before production was shut down due to restrictions imposed by the US.